-- 1. Private inurement led to revocation of exemption (PLRs 201829023, 201830017, 201843010, 201843011, 201906013). - 2.
-Organization raising funds for benefit of orphaned children of one family, even though they are needy and not related to board members; individuals are preselected (PLR 201923026). - 3.
+- 1. Private inurement led to revocation of exemption (PLR 201906013). - 2.
 Organization borrowed money from two board members at interest rate that was double the rate organization later obtained from a bank (PLR 202004012).

 D. Private Benefit

 The doctrine of private benefit, proscribing unreasonable transactions with anyone, is applicable to charitable organizations.
 IRS is enamored with private benefit doctrine; the agency applies it in selective ways.